Blog

 Techniques for memorization

-If you’re looking for memory-enhancing activities, these five activities will get you up to speed (the first three are the easiest to fit into a busy schedule):
+If you’re looking for memory-enhancing activities, these five will get you up to speed (the first three are the easiest to fit into a busy schedule):

 • Reading 1-5 pages from a non-fiction book daily